aniket-mish/recsys/README.md

 4. Session-Based Recommender systems
 5. Knowledge Graph-based Recommender Systems

-I'm using the (movielens)[https://movielens.org], the defacto dataset used for recommender systems research.
+We will use the [movielens](https://movielens.org]) dataset which is the defacto dataset used for recommender systems research.

 References

 [1] https://amatriain.net/blog/recsys-resources/#Intro

 [2] https://www.youtube.com/playlist?list=PL1A6BExORJgT3PiPXQJKuI-5d6B1JDaV4